NOTE: This analysis was updated in April, 2021.

 Outside of the Medicare program, there is no federal regulation of the price of COVID-19 diagnostic tests or other related tests and visits.
 Much like for other health services, hospitals and laboratories can set their own rates for privately insured and uninsured individuals.
 Private health insurers negotiate allowed charges with hospitals and providers participating in their network.
 In the absence of a negotiated rate for out-of-network providers, insurers must pay the provider’s cash price – sometimes called the list price – for COVID-19 testing and related services.
 The CARES Act requires providers to post the cash price on their public website for insurer use.
-These CARES Act coverage and payment requirements apply during the duration of the public health emergency, which is scheduled to end July 25, 2020, although it may be extended.
+These CARES Act coverage and payment requirements apply during the duration of the public health emergency.

-Negotiated rates between payers and their in-network providers for COVID-19 testing is not publicly available.
+Negotiated rates (between payers and their in-network providers for COVID-19 testing) are not always publicly available.
 However, the CARES Act price transparency rule provides a unique opportunity to examine what insurers pay for out-of-network care that is required to be covered.
-In this brief, we first present the findings from our search for COVID-19 test prices.
+In this brief, we present the findings from our search for COVID-19 test prices, which we conducted from April 20 through April 27, 2021.
 For each state, we searched for COVID-19 test prices posted on public websites of the two largest hospitals.
-Despite the CARES Act requirement for prices to be posted, we were unable to find COVID-19 test prices on nearly one in four (24%) of the hospital websites we examined.
-For those that did have publicly available price information, COVID-19 diagnostic tests ranged from $20 – $850 per single test, not including the price of a provider visit, facility fee, specimen collection, or any other test that may have been included during testing.
-These services may be covered by insurance, but it is not guaranteed for all patients.
+We were able to find COVID-19 diagnostic test prices for 93 out of 102 hospitals, ranging from $20 – $1,419 per single test, not including the price of a provider visit, facility fee, or specimen collection.
+These services are required to be covered by insurance; nonetheless patients may experience problems with billing or claims denials.
 Some patients may be billed for testing-related care from the hospital, a provider, or the insurer.
 We examine federal requirements and guidance on who can be charged for COVID-19 testing and related services.
 We then end with a broad discussion on how the uncertainty around what patients will be charged for health care services interacts with federal attempts at price transparency.

 Hospital list prices for COVID-19 tests vary widely

-Medicare covers testing without cost-sharing for patients, and reimburses providers $51 or $100 dollars per diagnostic test, depending on the type of test.
+Medicare covers testing without cost-sharing for patients, and reimburses providers between $36 to $143 per diagnostic test, depending on the type of test and how quickly the test is processed.
 However, since there are no regulations on pricing in the private market, the price insurers must pay in-network hospitals and providers under current law is their established and negotiated rate for the service.
 The CARES Act requires insurers to reimburse out-of-network providers the cash price of COVID-19 tests posted on the provider’s website, though they may choose to bargain that price down on a claim-by-claim basis.

-We searched the websites of the two largest hospitals in each state and the District of Columbia to see whether the cash price for COVID-19 diagnostic and antibody tests were available, and how much those prices varied (see Methods).
-We found price information for COVID-19 diagnostic tests online for 78 out of the 102 hospital websites we examined.
+We searched the websites of the two largest hospitals in each state and the District of Columbia to see whether the cash price for COVID-19 diagnostic tests were available, and how much those prices varied (see Methods).
+We found price information for COVID-19 diagnostic tests online for 93 out of the 102 hospital websites we examined.
 Prices for COVID-19 tests presented in this analysis do not include the price of related services, such as COVID-19 screenings conducted in-office or through telemedicine, or for specimen collection; however, some hospitals also post pricing information for these.
+Some COVID diagnostic tests may be billed as a panel and include detection for other viruses as well, such as influenza.
+COVID diagnostic tests that include testing for influenza and respiratory syncytial virus are included in this analysis.

 We observed a broad range of COVID-19 testing prices, even within the same hospital system.
 A given hospital may choose to post different prices for a test for a number of reasons, including the type of test, where it was conducted, and which laboratory analyzes the medical sample.